Title: Finding your Prince Charming.

 I stayed with Alice for a while before she headed back inside the castle and I went off in search of the boys.
 I found them at the bottom of the field and became mesmerized as I watched Edward demonstrate a particularly difficult sequence with Jasper.

-Just as I was about to sneak off so as not to interrupt them, Jasper paused to catch his breathe and Edward's eyes met mine.
+Just as I was about to sneak off, Jasper paused to catch his breathe and Edward's eyesmet mine.
 The intensity in his eyes startled me.

 "Sorry, I didn't mean to bother you," I quickly apologised and started backing away.